Synnotech-AG/Synnotech.DatabaseAbstractions.Mocks/readme.md

 }
 ```

 In the above unit test, we use the `CreateSession` property of `DelegateSessionFactoryMock<T>` to get hold of the `Func<IUpdateContactSession>` delegate that creates the session.
 This delegate is injected into the controller.
 The session factory tracks calls to `CreateSession` and provides the `OpenSessionMustNotHaveBeenCalled` method to verify that the session has not been requested by the controller.
-There is also a `OpenSessionMustHaveBeenCalled` method to verify the opposity, namely that the session was created exactly once.
+There is also a `OpenSessionMustHaveBeenCalled` method to verify the opposite, namely that the session was created exactly once.

 ## Mocking ISessionFactory&lt;T>